What is a diamond cut grade?

 The cut grade combines three different types of reflections:

-- Scintillation: The flashes of light and dark, and the sparkle a diamond emits when the light is moved.
+The flashes of light and dark, and intense sparkle a diamond emits when the diamond or its light source is moved.
+Scintillation is most visible in well lit environments.